dillius/peak-tolerable-stupidity/README.md

 Goal
 ----------------
-How pissed off are you currently at the stupidity in your day?
+How close are you to your daily limit for dealing with foolishness?